SciML/DiffEqFlux.jl/docs/src/examples/neural_ode.md

 ## Explanation

-Let's get a time series array from the Lotka-Volterra equation as data:
+Let's get a time series array from a sprial ODE to train against.

 ```julia
 using Lux, DiffEqFlux, DifferentialEquations, Optimization, OptimizationOptimJL, Random, Plots